 But many of these systems are gradually going out of style.
 It is indeed difficult to decide whether you should replace your old system with the new retrofit induction units or you should repair the entire HVAC system of your building.

-An introduction to HVAC induction
+An introduction to HVAC Induction

-Additionally, some buildings may also face some issues with static air pressure whereas some encounter moisture related problems.
+Additionally, some buildings may also face some issues with static air pressure whereas some encounter moisture-related problems.
 General wearing and tearing can also make the facility managers look for some alternatives.

-The best options for replacements
+The best options for retrofit/replacements

 - When it comes to replacing your old induction unit, various systems are available.
 The engineers can swap the fan and coil system for which they need to install new ductwork.
 However, finding an appropriate space for the extra ductwork is no less than a challenge if the induction unit pair off with the original building design.

 - Another suitable option for induction replacement is a ductless split system.
 It covers both smaller indoor units and huge outdoor units.
 The design and function of a ductless split system may attract occupants for having similarities with the induction system.
-One of the minus points of the energy efficient system is that it does not replace air with a split system.
+One of the minus points of the energy-efficient system is that it does not replace air with a split system.
 So while getting it, ventilation needs to be taken into account.

 - The best and most reliable option here is to replace the old induction with a new and updated one.
 This method is recommended by the majority of facility managers.
 Due to the constant advancement in the technological field, today there are more upgraded systems available with almost more than 30% improvement in energy efficiency.

-- Variable air volume
+- Variable Air Volume

-- Chilled beam system
+- Chilled Beam System

-Recently there’s a surge of interest in chilled beam and induction systems, which is partially because of the need to replace aging induction systems.
+Recently there’s a surge of interest in chilled beam and induction systems, which is partial because of the need to replace aging induction systems.
 Whichever system your customer chooses, by upgrading their HVAC they will enjoy the benefits of the industry’s continual quest for improvement.